British National Party: Anti-Semitism and Islamophobia

 The BNP has called for the prohibition of immigration from Muslim countries and for the banning of the burka, halal meat, and the building of new mosques in the UK.
 It also called for the immediate deportation of radical Islamist preachers from the country.
-In 2005 the party stated that its primary issue of concern was the "growth of fundamentalist-militant Islam in the UK and its ever-increasing threat to Western civilization and our implicit values".
+In 2005, the party stated that its primary issue of concern was the "growth of fundamentalist-militant Islam in the UK and its ever-increasing threat to Western civilization and our implicit values".
 To broaden its anti-Islamic agenda, Griffin's BNP made overtures to the UK's Hindu, Sikh, and Jewish communities; Griffin's claim that Jews can make "good allies" in the fight against Islam caused controversy within the international far-right.

 Government

-Tyndall believed that liberal democracy was damaging to British society, claiming that liberalism was a "doctrine of decay and degeneration".
+Tyndall believed that liberal democracy was damaging to British society, stating that liberalism was a "doctrine of decay and degeneration".
 Under Tyndall, the party sought to dismantle the UK's liberal democratic system of parliamentary governance, although was vague about what it sought to replace this system with.
 In his 1988 work The Eleventh Hour, Tyndall wrote of the need for "an utter rejection of liberalism and a dedication to the resurgence of authority".
 Tyndall's BNP perceived itself as a revolutionary force that would bring about a national rebirth in Britain, entailing a radical transformation of society.
 It proposed a state in which the Prime Minister would have full executive powers, and would be elected directly by the population for an indefinite period of time.
 This Prime Minister could be dismissed from office in a further election that could be called if Parliament produced a vote of no confidence in them.
 It stated that rather than having political parties, candidates standing for election to the parliament would be independent.
 During the period of Griffin's leadership, the party downplayed its anti-democratic themes and instead foregrounded populist ones.
 Its campaign material called for the devolution of greater powers to local communities, the reestablishment of county councils, and the introduction of citizens' initiative referendums based on those used in Switzerland.

 The BNP has adopted a hard Eurosceptic platform from its foundation.
 Under Tyndall's leadership, the BNP had overt anti-Europeanist tendencies.
-Throughout the 1980s and 1990s he maintained the party's opposition to the European Economic Community.
+Throughout the 1980s and 1990s, he maintained the party's opposition to the European Economic Community.
 Antagonism toward what became the European Union was retained under Griffin's leadership, which called for the UK to leave the Union.
 One of Vote Leave's biggest donors during the Brexit referendum was former BNP member Gladys Bramall, and the party has claimed that its anti-Establishment rhetoric "created the road" to Britain's vote to leave the European Union.